cncf/toc/reviews/2021-Kyverno-annual.md

 > Do you think that your project meets the [criteria for incubation](https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc#incubating-stage)?

 Yes.
-The Kyverno project has started planning a proposal for incubation and plans to submit this in the next month.
-This work is tracked at [github issue](https://github.com/kyverno/kyverno/issues/2838).
+The Kyverno project team has started planning a proposal for incubation and plans to submit it in the next month.
+This work is tracked in [issue #2838](https://github.com/kyverno/kyverno/issues/2838).

 ## Project Links
  - [Website](https://kyverno.io)